KevinKrause/pwgen/README.txt

 Social61&charity
 profit84;Witness

 You can use the report_frequency.py script to find out how many words of each length are present in the word list.
-With the current word list, words with 6-7 chars occur most often, so passwords with a length of 15 to 17 characters have the best entropy.
+With the current word list, words with 6 or 7 chars occur most often, so passwords with a length of 15 to 17 characters have the best entropy.

 With a password length of 15 chars, there are 773 * 773 * 100 * 21 = 1,254,810,900 possible passwords
 (773 six letter words in the current word list, number 00-99, and one of 21 special characters)